 Insurance

-In most jurisdictions, you are not required to have insurance for an e-bike.
-E-bikes are treated just like regular bicycles in most places.
-There may be some exceptions to this.
-Be sure to check your local laws to be sure.
+In most places, insurance isn’t required to ride an e-bike.
+E-bikes are treated just like regular bicycles.
+There are some exceptions.
+Be sure to check your local laws.

-Whether or not you need insurance to ride a moped depends on where you ride.
-In some places, you need insurance to ride a moped on the roads legally.
-In other locations, insurance is not required if your moped is less than 50cc.
+Whether or not you need insurance to ride a moped depends on where you live.
+In most places, insurance is required.
+In some places, insurance is not required if your moped has a motor that is smaller than 50ccs.

-Before you buy a moped, it’s a good idea to check whether or not you need to insure it.
-Also, look into the cost of insurance where you live.
-Insurance adds to the cost of ownership.
+Before you buy a moped, be sure to check to see whether or not you need to insure it.
+Also, research the cost of insurance where you live.
 It may help make your decision easier if insurance is expensive where you live.

 You can insure your electric bike if you choose, even if insurance is not required.
 If you ride an expensive electric bike it may be a good idea to insure it for theft or vandalization.
-E-bike insurance is available starting at around $100 per year.
+E-bike insurance starts at around $100 per year.

 Winner: E-bikes usually don’t require insurance.
 Mopeds may need insurance in some jurisdictions.